random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 **LUCK:** (Luck) Situations often arise in an adventure where a character's, luck becomes crucial.
 The character must roll a 20 on a 1d20 to avoid danger.
-The LUCK score is added to character's roll.
+The luck score is added to character's roll.

 **MV:** (Movement) How many feet a creature or character can move in one round.